xpecto/opendata/README.md

 - email (mandatory, see https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)
 - email_verifed (mandatory, see https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)
 - opendata_person (mandatory)
    A opendata_person json property is added to the response of the userinfo-request.
 The data provided aligns with the person.json Schema defined by the opendata-specification above.
-The supplied person-data should include all the data, the customer wanted to share.
-Minimum would be address & contactinfo.
+The supplied person-data should include all the bits, the customer wanted to share.
+Minimum would be address & contact info.
 Legitimation and Bank accounts/Wallets would be perfect for a seamless user experience.